 Most people notice a distinctive smell in the air after it rains.
-It's frequently linked with spring, as the smell of fresh cut grass is associated with summer.
+It's frequently linked with spring, as the smell of fresh-cut grass is associated with summer.
 You'll find it in a lot of poetry and also on many inspirational lists of things to be happy about.
-But what causes it?
+The scientific name for it is petrichor, and it was first named by two Australian researchers in the 1960s, the BBC reported.
+It actually comes from the moistening of the earth.
+But what causes the scent?

 As it turns out, the smells people associate with rainstorms can be caused by a number of things.
 One of the more pleasant rain smells, the one we often notice in the woods, is caused by bacteria.
 Actinomycetes, a type of filamentous bacteria, grow in soil when conditions are damp and warm.
 When the soil dries out, the bacteria produce spores in the soil.
 The wetness and force of rainfall kick these tiny spores up into the air where the moisture after a rain acts as an aerosol (just like an aerosol air freshener).
 The moist air easily carries the spores to us so we breathe them in.
 These spores have a distinctive, earthy smell we often associate with rainfall.

 The "rain smell" is caused by a chemical in the bacteria called geosin, which is released by the bacteria as they die.
 Geosin is a type of alcohol molecule and has a very strong scent.
 The bacteria are extremely common and can be found in areas all over the world, which accounts for the universality of this sweet "after-the-rain" smell.
 Since the bacteria thrive in moist soil but release the spores once the soil dries out, the smell is most acute after a rain that follows a dry spell, although you'll notice it to some degree after most rainstorms.